 On land, take a walk along the beach and see the freshwater springs bubbling up onto the sand.

 There is also a walking trail through coastal wattle and beard heath to the ponds outlet.
 On the way, view the southern ocean and the lower south east marine park.
 The walk then leads inland via boardwalks into silky tea-tree and cutting grass to a lookout where views of the wetland and bamboo reed and bulrush can be seen.

-Adventure Beaches & Surf Birdwatching Nature & Wildlife Picnic Area Public Toilet Scuba Diving Snorkelling Swimming Walk
+Adventure Beaches & Surf Birdwatching International Nature & Wildlife Picnic Area Public Toilet Scuba Diving Snorkelling Swimming Walk